whistlegraph/aesthetic-computer/README.txt

 🌟 Projects in Progress (PIP) 🌟

 *** Friday Polishing ***
-- [] aesthetic.computer/@user should go to that user's page.
-- [] Typing @user on prompt goes to /@user instead of profile.
-- [] Profile name at top left is user's username.
 - [] status updates
 - [] Add image support and images to front-facing bots. (`gargoyle`, `liar` … )
 - [] Add name to top left corner of all bots.
 - [] Better dynamic `preview` / thumbnail images.
 - [] Finish all todos in `botce`.
   - [] Remove `botce` from intro text.
-- [] Back browser button should bring up mobile keyboard.
 - [] Spaces on new line breaks no longer work on `prompt` ?
 - [] Add starfield to prompt.
 - [] Tappable floaty words on prompt.